wp-plugins/wp-retina-2x/readme.txt

 3. Check if it works! - if it doesn't, read the FAQ, the tutorial, and check the forums.

 == Changelog ==

+= 2.6.0 =
+* Add: Support Manual Image Crop, resize the @2x as the user manually cropped them (that's cool!).
+* Change: Name will change little by little to WP Retina X and menus simplified to simply "Retina".
+* Change: Simplification of the dashboard (more is coming).
+* Change: PictureFill updated to 'v2.2.0 - 2014-12-19'.
+* Fix: Issue with the upload directory on some installs.
+* Info: Way more is coming soon to the dashboard, thanks for your patience :)
+* Info: Manual Image Crop received a Pull Request from me to support the Retina cropping but it is not part of their current version yet (1.07).
+For a version of Manual Image Crop that includes this change, you can use my forked version: https://github.com/tigroumeow/wp-manual-image-crop.

 = 2.4.0 =
 * Fix: Cropped images from the side now supported.